timoknapp/rpi-nas/README.md

 ## Install Docker

-Usually Docker can installed through `openmediavault`, but sometimes there are issues during the setup.
+Usually Docker can be installed through `openmediavault`, but sometimes there are issues during the setup.
 Therefore I recommend to install it yourself following a simple [guide](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl).

 ## Getting Started
 All following commands need to be run from your Raspberry PI.
 Either connect via `SSH` or direct access.